lynnfaraday/aresmush.com/fs3/fs3-3/combat-mechanics.md

 For those who care about the nitty-gritty about how the combat system works, this article is for you.

+{% include toc.html %}

 <a name="attacks">

 # Initiative

 Initiative is a based on a simple roll of whatever is configured as the initiative stat (Alertness by default, which represents situational awareness).
 Most successes goes first.
 Ties are broken by a random die roll.

 You can get 3 extra initiative dice by spending luck.
 You also get 3 dice for subdue, suppress or distract actions.
 Since their main effects expire at the end of the turn, this initiative bonus helps them to be more relevant.

 # Attacks